The Chiral Anomaly of the Free Fermion in Functorial Field Theory: Spin Geometry and Functorial Field Theory

 \begin{theorem} Let $X$ be a bordism between $(d-1)$-dimensional Clifford manifolds $Y_3$ and $Y_0$.
 Let $Y_1$, $Y_2$ be two closed hypersurfaces that split $X$ into bordisms $X_{ij}$ from $Y_j$ to $Y_i$, for $0 \leq i < j \leq 3$.
 Assume that $X$ has product structure near each $Y_i$.
 Then the diagram

 commutes, where the bottom arrow is the associator of the tensor product. \end{theorem}

+\begin{proof} The bordism $X$ splits up into a bordism without closed components and a disjoint union of closed components.
+This splitting corresponds to an exterior direct sum decomposition on the algebraic side, hence we may consider the separately the case where $X$ has no closed components and the case where $X$ is closed.

+If there are no closed components, the statement follows directly from Thm.~\ref{ThmNumber} as the spaces $K_{ijk}$ are trivial in this case.

-\begin{proof} The strategy of the proof is to attach commutative triangles and squares to the exterior of the commutative diagram from Thm.~\ref{ThmDiagramCommutes} to obtain a large commutative diagram containing the diagram above as outer circle.
+Suppose now that $X$ is closed.
+The strategy of the proof is to attach commutative triangles and squares to the exterior of the commutative diagram from to obtain a large commutative diagram containing the diagram from the theorem as outer circle.

 We may assume that $X_{01}^{\cl} = X_{12}^{\cl} = X_{23}^{\cl} = \emptyset$, as the general case follows from this one after tensoring by suitable identity maps.
 We can then write

 where (using our assumption) $X^{\cl}_{02}$ consists of all closed connected components of $X$ that only touch $Y_1$, $X^{\cl}_{13}$ consists of those that only touch $Y_2$ and $X_{{r}}$ consists of the rest, which are those closed connected components of $X$ that touch both $Y_1$ and $Y_2$, see Figure \ref{FigureCuttingIntoThreePieces}.
 Clearly, $\mathcal{H}_{X^{\cl}}$ can be split as an orthogonal direct sum in two ways,